-Frances Ellen Watkins was a lecturer, poet, abolitionist, suffragist, and reformer born September 24, 1825 in Baltimore, Maryland.
-She was an only child born to African American parents who died by the time she was three years old, then raised by her aunt and uncle Henrietta and William Watkins.
+Frances Ellen Watkins Harper was a lecturer, poet, abolitionist, suffragist, and reformer born September 24, 1825 in Baltimore, Maryland.
+She was raised by her aunt and uncle Henrietta and William Watkins.
+An only child, her parents died by the time she was three years old.

-She’d attended the Watkins Academy for Negro Youth until she was 13 years old, which was founded in 1820 by her uncle, an outspoken abolitionist, practiced self-taught medicine.
+She’d attended the Watkins Academy for Negro Youth, founded in 1820 by her uncle, an outspoken abolitionist, until the age of 13-years-old.

 She worked as a nursemaid and seamstress for a Quaker family that owned a bookshop, and encouraged her reading following her chores.

-By the time she was 21, she’d wrote her first small volume of poetry called Forest Leaves.
+By the time she was 21, Francis Harper wrote her first small volume of poetry called Forest Leaves.

-At 26, she left Maryland for Columbus, Ohio and became the first woman instructor at Union Seminary, a school for free African Americans in Wilberforce, Ohio from 1850 to 1852 before leaving for a better teaching position in Little York, Pennsylvania.
+At 26, she left Maryland for Columbus, Ohio and became the first woman instructor at Union Seminary, a school for free African Americans in Wilberforce from 1850 to 1852 before leaving for a better teaching position in Little York, Pennsylvania.

-During this time, she lived in an Underground Railroad Station, where she witnessed the workings of the Underground Railroad and the movement of slaves toward freedom, and wrote frequently for anti-slavery newspapers, earning her a reputation as the mother of African American journalism.
+During this time, she lived in an Underground Railroad station, witnessing the workings of the Underground Railroad and the movement of slaves toward freedom, and wrote frequently for anti-slavery newspapers, earning her a reputation as the mother of African American journalism.

 Around 1853, Maryland passed a law stating that free African Americans living were no longer allowed to enter the state, otherwise they’d be imprisoned and sold into slavery, she pledged herself to the antislavery movement.

 Harper was hired as a traveling lecturer by various organizations including the Maine Anti-Slavery Society and the Pennsylvania Anti-Slavery Society after her first speech entitled, “The Elevation and Education of our People.”